If our agency facilitated your adoption, we have your records and can assist you with the Search & Reunion process.

 Your First Step: register with the Illinois Adoption Registry in Springfield, Illinois.
 You may download registry forms from the following web site.

-To update your contact information, receive a Search & Reunion packet, or to forward correspondence to any member of the Adoption Triad, send email to Adoption Searches, or please call one of our regional offices.
+To update your contact information, receive a Search & Reunion packet, or to forward correspondence to any member of the Adoption Triad, contact us.

 If you think you may have been adopted through the foster care system, you may contact the Midwest Adoption Center for assistance at: http://www.macadopt.org/